compiler-research/CppInterOp/docs/UsingCppInterOp.rst

 Recent work done on cppyy has been focused on reducing dependencies on domain-specific infrastructure (e.g., the ROOT framework).
-Using an independent library such as CppInterOp helps accomplish that, while also reducing the code bloat in cppyy.
+Using an independent library such as CppInterOp helps accomplish that, while also improving the code consistency in cppyy.

 The CppInterOp library can be configured to use the newly developed Clang-Repl backend available in LLVM upstream (or to use the Cling legacy backend, for